Superposition theorem for flexible grids: EST for Line reconnections

-In this section, we are considering line reconnections $\tau_{=l}$ for lines $l \in R$ to reach a target topology \textbf{$\Tau^{tgt}=\Tau_{R}$} departing from a reference topology $\Tau^{ref}_{O}$ in which those lines were initially not connected.
-So we are changing state in a reverse order from Figure \ref{fig:cancelling_flow}: the initial state is the one with disconnected lines as on the right and the final state is with connected lines as on the left.
-Here we cannot really reuse the linear system (\ref{eqn:linear_system_line_disconnection}) as is, as there is not equivalent of $pf^{ref}_l$ for initially disconnected lines $l$ in this case.
-However we can reuse the extended ST for line disconnections from previous section \ref{sec:line_disco_th}, to prove it for reconnections such that:
+In this section, we consider line reconnections $\tau_{=l}$ for lines $l \in R$ to reach a target topology \textbf{$\Tau^{tgt}=\Tau_{R}$} departing from a reference topology \textbf{$\Tau^{ref}=\Tau_{O}$} in which those lines were initially not connected.
+So we change states in a reverse order from Figure \ref{fig:cancelling_flow}: the reference state is the one with disconnected lines at the bottom, and the target state is with connected lines as at the top.
+Here we cannot reuse the linear system (\ref{eqn:linear_system_line_disconnection}) as is, as there is no equivalent of $pf^{ref}_l$ for initially disconnected lines $l$ in this case.
+However, we can reuse the EST for line disconnections from previous section \ref{sec:line_disco_th}, to prove it for reconnections such that:

 In the following, we will first demonstrate that this superposition exists and is unique.
 We will further identify the underlying linear system to solve, to derive the coefficients.